ChildDevLab/HBCD-MADE/docs/derivatives_ERPspecs.md

     Please note that most ERPs are scored using age-dependent time windows.
 See "Processing Settings and Configuration" for details.

 ### Task-based ERP Derivatives
 ERPs are computed separately for each task condition in the FACE and MMN task.
-Note that V06 files are treated the same as V04 files during preprocessing.
 See tables below for details.

 ### FACE Task
 ERP derivatives for the FACE task contain the following components at the specified time windows and ROIs: